 I used to just sit down and write.
 I would have an idea and I would just start writing and make it up as I went along.
 And while that might take you somewhere, it’s not the best way to go about things.
 Improvisation has its place in writing, don’t get me wrong.
 Many of my dialogues and scenes have been written with a huge amount of improvisation, but there has always been a target, a goal, an outline.

-First you need an idea.
-No idea, no novel.
+First, you need an idea.
+No idea, no story.
+This goes for any kind of story.
+It doesn’t matter if you’re writing a novel or a video game.
 That idea can be anything.
 A character, an event, a series of events, a series of misfortunate events… 😉 List those ideas, places, characters.
 Brainstorm it!

 Just write down everything and anything that interests you.
 Anything that you would like to write or draw.
 For me, it can be as little as a drawing that I do that inspired me to create a story around.
 Make a list of scenes that you would like to include.
 Things that you would really like to happen.
 Any snappy or meaningful dialogue you want to be said.
 For my latest graphic novel Cybernetic Punk, the main character Gabriel Kane is something of a smart ass, so I made a list of snarky one-liners.